-The Louvre is still going strong.
-It’s still incrediblebeing amidst so many fine works, from Egyptian antiquities to mythical mainstays, and, ridiculously filled with tourists, which isn’t surprising given it was the month of August.
-If you’ve ever been to the Louvre, you know that it’s large enough to have a completely different experience with every visit.
-We took advantage of the “Another Louvre” tour this time, which exposed us to rooms I’ve never seen and probably otherwise wouldn’t have.
-It also allowed us to think about and see works of art differently alongside the running dialogue from our overly enthusiastic and utterly charming Parisian guide.
+The Louvre is a beast.
+It’s overwhelming taking in the range of work, from Egyptian antiquities to mythical mainstays.
+And, it’s ridiculously filled with tourists, especially in the summer months.
+If you’ve ever been, you know that it’s large enough to have a completely different experience with every visit.
+On our last go round, we did the “Another Louvre” tour and saw rooms I’ve never seen and probably otherwise wouldn’t have.
+And we had the running dialogue from our overly enthusiastic, utterly charming guide filling all voids.

-But some things had changed: the Mona Lisa was moved.
+But the Mona Lisa had been moved.
 For a few months, its home was the Galerie Médicis (through October, 2019, read the NY Times report here).
 This had a twofold effect of madhouse confusion and a situation that we now affectionately refer to as”Mosh pit Mona”.

 Confusion.
 The maps weren’t updated so you head over the to Denon wing only to realize you’re meant to be waiting to enter the Richelieu wing.
 This means an extra round of waiting to board the escalator up to Richelieu, unless you happen to already be on the mezzanine level from (thinking about) eating at the restaurant or hall cafe up there.
 In that case, you can just swing into the mezz level ticket gate wing entrance and begin your experience.